sourav-patra/infinite-scroller/README.md

 # infinte-scroller

+## Description
-Generate random images from Unsplash API infinitely using basic HTML, CSS and JavaScript
+Generate random images from Unsplash API infinitely using basic HTML, CSS and JavaScript.
+This project is mainly aimed to help developers how to use browser Web APIs to listen to scroll events and also preserve the UX by handling latency gracefully